Overview

 FAQ

 Is this a replacement for accounting software?
-No. Valzotra's revenue tracking is designed for tax compliance documentation, not double-entry bookkeeping.
-It gives you a clean record of rental income organized by property, channel, and type — which is what you need for Schedule E. For full accounting, use a tool like QuickBooks alongside Valzotra.
+No. ArrivHQ's revenue tracking is designed for tax compliance documentation, not double-entry bookkeeping.
+It gives you a clean record of rental income organized by property, channel, and type — which is what you need for Schedule E. For full accounting, use a tool like QuickBooks alongside ArrivHQ.

 Why is revenue tracking not on the Comply plan?
 Revenue tracking, along with other advanced features like guest checklists, inventory, and iCal sync, is part of the Host and Portfolio plans.
 Comply plan users focus on expense tracking, work logs, and mileage.